digitalocean/functions-deployer/deployerDesign.md

 The `prepareToDeploy` function accepts a `DeployStructure`, an optional `Credentials` object, and a required `Flags` object.
 The `DeployStructure` also has fields `credentials` and `flags` which are filled in by the end of the phase.
 The phase is also responsible for noting the special case of a remote build running in a runtime (`slice==true`) and taking the credentials strictly from the `DeployStructure`.
 Otherwise, it processes the low-level credential flags and the contents of the credential store prior to actually opening an OpenWhisk client handle.
 A call to the controller is always made, either to find out the namespace associated with the credentials or to validate that the recorded namespace is still the one associated with the crednetials.
 The client handle itself is stored in the `DeployStructure`.

-_Just noting that the capability we once had, to allow a deploy when only the low level credential flags are provided, may have rotted.
-Perhaps we no longer care to support this option._

 ##### The `Credentials` type

 The `Credentials` type models a set of credentials for a namespace.
 At one time, in legacy Nimbella, this set included several kinds of credentials besides OpenWhisk ones (for web deployment, GitHub, Commander, Postman, etc).
 Now, the type simply summarizes the OpenWhisk credentials plus the DO API token.
 At present, the DO API token is used only to deploy triggers.
 Over time, it is expected to be used for more and more of the OpenWhisk CRUD API until, eventually, the OpenWhisk credentials will not need to be stored locally.